anbn/convolutional-neural-network/Readme.md

-This repository contains my own implementation of a CNN I did for learning purpose.
+This repository contains my own implementation of a CNN I did for the purpose of gaining a deep understanding of these models.

-## Nice to have

-* loading and saving of networks
-* implement stride and padding
-* faster convolutions

-## Optional

-* Levenberg-Marquardt